 Health tracking

-• Cronometer (free) if you want food quality data without calorie obsession
+- Cronometer (free) for food quality data without calorie obsession

 Wealth tracking

-• A high-yield savings account at a separate bank from your checking (Ally, Marcus, SoFi) for the automated savings transfer — the friction of separation reduces impulse spending from savings
+- A high-yield savings account at a separate bank from checking (Ally, Marcus, SoFi) for the automated savings transfer — the friction of separation reduces impulse spending from savings

 Recovery and peace

-• Headspace or Waking Up for guided meditation if you want instruction
+- Headspace or Waking Up for guided meditation

-• Screen Time (iOS) or Digital Wellbeing (Android) for baseline data — already on your phone
+- Screen Time (iOS) or Digital Wellbeing (Android) for baseline data — already on the phone

-The first 30 days give you three defaults in health, one automated savings habit, one relationship ritual, and one recovery practice.
+The first 30 days produce three defaults in health, one automated savings habit, one relationship ritual, and one recovery practice.
 That is the minimum viable foundation.

 From here, the Genius process takes over: Current → Desired → Actions → Results, cycling weekly.
-Your week one audit scores become your first honest Current state.
-Your 30-day review gives you your first Results.
+The week one audit scores become the first honest Current state.
+The 30-day review produces the first Results.
 The next 30-day cycle begins.

+This is not a new system.
+It is the one most builders already run — made visible, deliberate, and explicit.
 The research on why this approach works — the SDT evidence, the degen/regen spectrum, the data on what separates people who thrive from those who survive — is in the Personal Success cornerstone piece.
-Read it when you want the depth.
+Read it when depth is the goal.
 For now, start the audit.